-If the maximum density square is proportionate to the overall city population density, and if we replace D_i in (5) with s_i^{max} , then we obtain the same slope coefficient.
-This is interesting because the maximum population square is more reliably measured than the average population density of an MSA.
-The latter heavily depends upon where the boundaries are drawn.
-Typically there is rural land at the boundary of an MSA so the wider the boundaries are drawn, the lower the overall MSA population density.
-The s_i^{max} variable is determined in the interior of the MSA, the "central business district," far from the boundaries of the MSA.
-So it it won't be affected if the MSA boundary is arbitrarily increased 20 miles out or 20 miles in.^{8, 9}
+If the maximum density square is proportionate to the overall city population density, and if we replace $D_i$ in equation (5) with $s_i^{max}$ , then we obtain the same slope coefficient.
+This is interesting, because the maximum population square is more reliably measured than the average population density of an MSA.
+The latter heavily depends on where the boundaries are drawn.
+Typically, there is rural land at the boundary of an MSA, so the wider the boundaries are drawn, the lower the overall MSA population density.
+The $s_i^{max}$ variable is determined in the interior of the MSA, the "central business district," far from the boundaries of the MSA.
+So, it will not be affected if the MSA boundary is arbitrarily increased twenty miles out or twenty miles in.
+(The MSA boundaries still impact the $s_i^{max}$ measure if the Census merges two MSAs into one.)

-$$s_i^{\text{max}} = \lambda D_i, \tag{6}$$
+(6) $$s_i^{\max} = \lambda D_i$$

-4 The Size Distribution of MSAs
+3.4 The Size Distribution of MSAs

 As a benchmark, this section examines the size distribution of MSAs.
-Following Gabaix (1999), we focus on the 135 largest MSAs, treating this as the upper tail of the distribution.
+Following Gabaix (1999), we focus on the 135 largest MSAs, treating this area as the upper tail of the distribution.

-Figure 3 presents three Zipf's plots.
-The first is the standard one where we use population.
-The second replaces population with land area as in (4); the third replaces population with density as in (5).10 Table 3 reports estimated slope coefficients.
-As is common in the literature, we estimate the tail index two ways, standard OLS and the Hill method (the maximum likelihood procedure under the null hypothesis that the distribution is Pareto).
-See the handbook chapter Gabaix and Ioannides (2004) for a discussion of econometric practice in this literature.
-As recommended in this handbook chapter, we use simulation methods to
+Figure 3.3 presents three Zipf plots.
+Panel A is the standard plot where we use population.
+Panel B replaces population with land area as in equation (4); panel C replaces population with density as in equation (5).
+Table 3.3 reports estimated slope coefficients.
+As is common in the literature, we estimate the tail index two ways: standard ordinary least squares (OLS) and the Hill method (the maximum likelihood procedure under the null hypothesis that the distribution is Pareto).
+See Gabaix and Ioannides (2004) for a discussion of econometric practice in this literature.
+As recommended in this work, we use simulation methods to estimate the OLS standard errors, because the usual method yields biased estimates.
+Zipf's law for the population holds in a striking fashion.
+The OLS estimate of the slope coefficient for the population regression is 1.01.
+The fit is excellent, as can be seen by the straight line in figure 3.3 and by the $R^2$ of 0.988 in table 3.3.